DiodorEos/Java-Vault/src/chapter_02/README.md

 🔷 **No. 38**: Convert an input temperature in Fahrenheit to Celsius. <br />

-🔷 **No. 39**: Write a program accepts three double variables and prints out: the average, the min, and max.
+🔷 **No. 39**: Write a program accepts three double values and prints out: the average, minimum, and maximum.
 What will happen if, by mistake, you enter 5.4a instead of 5.4? <br />

 🔷 **No. 40**: Calculate the energy (E) using accepted mass (m) with Einstein’s formula E = mc². <br />